La Reforma: Comonfort presidency

 A constituent congress first met on 14 February 1856.
 A motion to reestablish the Constitution of 1824 was defeated by a single vote, and a committee was formed towards the end of February to revise the constitution.
-The Ley Juárez was ratified in April.
+The Juárez Law was ratified in April.
 A provisional constitution, borrowing many principles from the Constitution of the United States, was promulgated in June.